optakt/optakt.github.io/content/knowledge/flare_architecure.md

 The State Connector – Flare’s system to observe the state of underlying chains.
 State Connector is one of the most critical protocols on the Flare Network.
-The purpose of a state connector is to connect non-flare assets (like XRP, Dode, LTC, etc.) with the Flare Network (represented by F-Assets) in a trustless manner, or other words, allow the smart contracts on Flare to act on state changes from underlying blockchains.
+The purpose of a state connector is to connect non-flare assets (like XRP, Dode, LTC, etc.) with the Flare Network (represented by F-Assets) in a trustless manner, or in other words, allow the smart contracts on Flare to act on state changes from underlying blockchains.
 The State Connector adopts other blockchains’ consensus mechanisms and validator ecosystems.

 ### Advantages

 A state connector system is a competitive approach for proving the state of an underlying chain to a smart contract, and it has the following advantages:

-* Transaction validity references back to an underlying chain's genesis block: Other approaches like the SPV (Simplified Payment Verification) proof does not check the validity of a transaction, because it is considered harmful for proving the state of an underlying chain to another network.
+* Transaction validity references back to an underlying chain's genesis block: Other approaches like the SPV (Simplified Payment Verification) proof do not check the validity of a transaction, because it is considered harmful for proving the state of an underlying chain to another network.
 * Safety only depends on an underlying chain's validators: There is no trusted third-party service that has its own set of economic incentives and risks.
   Trust is minimized by leveraging the guarantee that safety can only be lost in the state connector if an underlying chain's validators encounter a Byzantine fault.
 * No cooperation needed from an underlying chain's validators: Validators from an underlying chain do not need to modify their chain's codebase to permit Flare to interpret their network.